lxwgcool/lixin.github.io/_pages/about.md

 About me
 ------
 I am a Ph.D. candidate in Computer Science at University of Connecticut.
-I got my bachelor degree in the major of Mathematics, after that, I obtained my master degree in the major of software engineering (computer graphics).
-Then, I worked for Todaysoft Ltd, Beijing, China (Business Partner of SoftGenetics LLC, State College, PA) nearly 6 years.
+I got my bachelor degree in the major of mathematics.
+After that, I obtained my master degree in the major of computer software engineering (computer graphics) in 2009.
+Then, I worked for Todaysoft Ltd, Beijing, China (business partner of SoftGenetics LLC, State College, PA) as a software enginner nearly 6 years.
 I was in the position of R&D director since 2011.
-I pursue my Ph.D degree in the department of computer science and engineering at University of Connecticut since 2014 Fall and plan to graduate in 2019.
-My research interest is in DNA sequence (NGS) analysis and High Performance Computing.
+I pursue my Ph.D degree in the department of computer science and engineering at University of Connecticut since 2014 fall and plan to graduate in 2019.
+My research interest is in DNA sequence (NGS) analysis and high performance computing (HPC).

 Education
 ------